YiLiangChen/googleSheet_autoReply/README.md

 step 7. select activate type : when submitting the form

-notice: the code part getRange("C") means column "C" ; so make sure your column C in sheet is mail column or replace to another column alphabet
+notice: the code part getRange("B") means column "B" ; so make sure your column B in sheet is mail column or replace to another column alphabet

 ------------- 中文 ----------------